Cardiff School of Technologies>Courses>Foundation leading to Engineering and Computer Science

 Entry Year

-This Foundation programme is designed to facilitate access to a wide range of full honours Engineering and Computer Science based degree programmes within Cardiff School of Technologies.
+This Foundation year is designed to facilitate access to a wide range of full honours Engineering and Computer Science based degrees within Cardiff School of Technologies.

 Upon successful completion, you will have a strong foundation of core knowledge that you will be able to apply to your chosen course.
 You will gain a thorough and practical grounding in the mathematics concepts and contemporary themes essential to technology.
 Optional modules will enable you to tailor your studies to your specific interests and chosen degree, and a final project will consolidate your learning.
-The programme will also facilitate the development of key research skills and transferable skills to aid further study, and will allow you to be fully integrated into student life prior to progressing to year 1.
+You will develop key research skills and transferable skills to aid further study, and become fully integrated into student life prior to progressing to year 1.

 Course Content